pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/75 🗓️ Schedulers/$ 🗓️🫥 Scheduler agent.md

     Schedulers are user-bound vaults responsible for representing a user's schedule, namely:
     - knows the people on the invites
-    - knows the user preferences from folder editor
+    - knows the user preferences from Editor

     ---